-Coconut provides the simple, clean -> operator as an alternative to Python's lambda statements.
-The operator has the same precedence as the old statement.
+Coconut provides the simple, clean \rightarrow operator as an alternative to Python's lambda statements.
+The syntax for the \rightarrow operator is (arguments) \rightarrow expression.
+The operator has the same precedence as the old statement, which means it will often be necessary to surround the lambda in parentheses.